PPM Logo

 b.
 The Chair or Review Officer may institute reasonable time or other restrictions on the delivery of participant and witness information to complete the Student Conduct Review in a reasonable amount of time.

 a.
 If the Respondent is found responsible for violating the Standards of Conduct, and except as set forth below, the original Student Conduct Officer will assign sanctions.
-In assigning sanctions, the Student Conduct Officer should consider the findings in the Student Conduct Review Report, applicable sanctioning guidelines, and the Respondent’s student conduct record.
+In assigning sanctions, the Student Conduct Officer should consider the findings in the Student Conduct Review Report, the sanctioning framework in PACAOS Appendix H, Section V, and the Respondent's student conduct record.

 b.
 If the Student Conduct Officer does not assign suspension or dismissal as a sanction, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).

 c.
-If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for an undergraduate Student, they will consult with the Council of Deans of Student Affairs.
-The Council of Deans of Student Affairs will make the final determination of the sanctions.
-Thereafter, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of the final determination of sanctions).
+If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for an undergraduate Student, they will consult with the Council of Deans of Student Affairs on the final determination of the sanctions.
+Thereafter, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within 15 Business Days of the Review).

 d.
-If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for a graduate Student, Extended Studies Student or Student Organization, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within five Business Days of receiving the report).
+If the Student Conduct Officer determines that a suspension or dismissal is warranted as a sanction for a graduate or Extended Studies Student, or Student Organization, the Review Coordinator will provide the Respondent in writing with the Student Conduct Review Report and assigned sanctions (generally within 10 Business Days of receiving the report).

-29. If a medical or pharmacy Student is found responsible for violating the Standards of Conduct, the Review Coordinator will forward the Student Conduct Review Report in writing to the Respondent and the relevant Standing and Promotions Committee (School of Medicine) or Academic Oversight Committee (Skaggs School of Pharmacy) (generally within five Business Days of the conclusion of the Student Conduct Review).
+23. Medical and Pharmacy Students.
+If a medical or pharmacy Student is found responsible for violating the Standards of Conduct, the Review Coordinator will forward the Student Conduct Review Report in writing to the Respondent and the relevant Standards Committee (School of Medicine) or Academic Oversight Committee (Skaggs School of Pharmacy) (generally within 10 Business Days of the conclusion of the Student Conduct Review).

 a.
 The relevant committee will meet with the Respondent to discuss sanctions.
 In assigning sanctions, the relevant committee should consider the findings in the Student Conduct Review Report, relevant sanctioning guidelines (if any), and the Respondent's student conduct record.